top of page

 The Voluntary Stewardship Program (VSP) is a collaborative process that helps our community preserve healthy landscapes and strong farms today and for the future.
 Through VSP, Franklin County and our agricultural landowners are offered farm-friendly options for complying with state requirements to protect fragile and/or hazardous natural resources — referred to as “critical areas” — in places where agricultural activity is conducted.

-Rather than leading with regulations and enforcement, counties enrolled in VSP use financial incentives to voluntarily engage agricultural landowners with actions that protect critical areas.
+VSP utilizes a non-regulatory approach to Critical Area protections and enhancements.
+Counties enrolled in VSP use financial incentives to voluntarily engage agricultural landowners with actions that protect critical areas.
 Franklin County is one of 28 counties in the state that enrolled in the VSP process.

 Livestock fencing